-The Carol M. White Physical Education Program (PEP) awarded millions of dollars to schools and organizations to initiate, expand, and improve high-quality physical education programs.
+The Carol M. White Physical Education Program (PEP) has awarded millions of dollars to schools and community based organizations to initiate, expand, and improve high-quality physical education programs.
 SPARK has worked with over 150 PEP Grant winners to date; Click Here to learn about their PEP experiences with SPARK.